North-Eastern Reformatory for Boys, Netherton, near Morpeth, Northumberland

 In 1973, the school became a Community Home with Education (CHE) under the control of Northumberland County Council.
 In the 1980s it became Netherton Park Juvenile Assessment Centre.

 In more recent times, the site has been occupied by the modern buildings of Kyloe House secure children's home.
-In 2013, the surviving Reformatory buildings were lying empty and boarded up.
+In 2021, after standing empty for some years, the buildings were about to be demolished to make way for a new housing estate.

 - Northumberland Archives, Woodhorn, Queen Elizabeth II Country Park, Ashington, Northumberland NE63 9YF.
 Holdings: Punishment book (1889-1907); Photographs (c.1910).